j19sch/testcraftcamp/index.md

 Tickets for this virtual edition are free.

-### Cancellation

-If you have registered for this years conference, but are unable to attend, please let us know.

-We can free up your space for another participant.

 ### Code of Conduct: The Short Version

 We want Test Craft Camp to be a welcoming and safe space, where everyone can participate.